jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

           )
       )

-and it passes

-* when the `datetime.datetime.strptime`_ :ref:`method<functions>` is given 2 strings_ as inputs - a timestamp and a pattern, it returns a `datetime.datetime`_ object based on the pattern provided
+and it passes.
+When the `datetime.datetime.strptime`_ :ref:`method<functions>` is given 2 strings_ as inputs - a timestamp and a pattern, it returns a `datetime.datetime`_ object based on the pattern provided.
+The pattern provided means
-* and the pattern provided means

   - ``%d`` is for days
   - ``%m`` is for months